About us

 The Accompanist

-Gavin studied Piano with Andrew West and Eugene Asti at the Guildhall School of Music & Drama, where he is now a Staff Accompanist and a Tutor of Academic Studies.
-He has also received tuition from Graham Johnson, Sarah Walker, Iain Burnside, Julius Drake, Malcolm Martineau and Martin Katz.
-He previously read Music at Gonville and Caius College, Cambridge, where he also held the organ scholarship.
-Following this, Gavin gained a Master’s degree from King’s College London.
-Gavin is Organist and Director of Music at St Marylebone Parish Church.
-More details: www.gavinroberts.org & www.songinthecity.org
+Gavin studied piano with Andrew West and Eugene Asti at the Guildhall School of Music and Drama, where he is now a Professor.
+He had previously read music at Gonville and Caius College, Cambridge, where he also held the organ scholarship.
+Following this, Gavin gained a master’s degree from King’s College London.
+Gavin was Organist and Director of Music at

 The Venue

-We rehearse at St Mary-at-Hill church in the heart of the City of London.
+We rehearse at St Mary-at-Hill church in the heart of the City of London on Monday evenings with a short break over Christams and a longer holiday over the summer.

 St Mary’s was very badly damaged by the Great Fire of 1666 – the fire started in Pudding Lane just two streets away – and is thought to be the first church rebuilt by Christopher Wren.
 The church has always had a strong musical tradition – composer Thomas Tallis was a choir boy here in the early 16th Century.